ninbura/windows/README.md

       - **restart your computer**
 13. ### configure msi afterburner (gpu fan curve)
     - _this is not applicable if your gpu is water cooled_
-    - this program should have been installed via wigui, just search for it in start and open it.
+    - This program should have been installed via wigui, just search for it in start and open it.
     - open settings (should be a button on the left hand side)
     - enable startup at launch
       - click on the "general" tab